ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

 # KeyDerivationAlgorithm Class

-Represents a key derivation algorithm.
+Represents a key derivation algorithm using keying material as input.

     public abstract class KeyDerivationAlgorithm : Algorithm

 !!!
 Note
     The [[KeyDerivationAlgorithm|KeyDerivationAlgorithm Class]] class requires
     cryptographically strong input keying material.
-To derive keys from secret passwords or passphrases, use the
+To derive keys from passwords, use the
     [[PasswordBasedKeyDerivationAlgorithm|PasswordBasedKeyDerivationAlgorithm
     Class]] class.